anmartinezs/polnet/README.md

 PolNet simulates the cellular context found in cryo-electron tomograms.
 The pipeline is split into two main stages:

 1. **Sample simulation** — generates a synthetic 3-D volume of interest (VOI) populated with membranes, filaments, cytosolic proteins, and membrane-bound proteins.
-2. **Microscope simulation & tomogram reconstruction** — applies a TEM acquisition model (tilt-series projection, CTF, noise) and reconstructs the final tomogram using IMOD tools.
+2. **Microscope simulation & tomogram reconstruction** — applies a TEM acquisition model (tilt-series projection, detector noise, misalignment) and reconstructs the final tomogram using IMOD tools.

 All simulation parameters are controlled through a single YAML configuration file.
 The `polnet` CLI is the main entry point.